codacy/docs/docs/faq/repositories/how-do-i-programmatically-add-repositories-to-codacy.md

 # How do I programmatically add repositories to Codacy?

-There are scenarios where manually adding Git repositories on the Codacy UI is inconvenient or time consuming.
+There are scenarios where manually adding Git repositories on the Codacy UI is inconvenient or time-consuming.
 For example:

 -   You want to add all new repositories to Codacy when they're created on the Git provider
--   You are adding a large number of repositories to Codacy, such as when initially adding all repositories in your Git provider organization
+-   You're adding a large number of repositories to Codacy, such as when initially adding all repositories in your Git provider organization

 To add repositories programmatically, use Codacy's API v3 endpoint [addRepository](https://app.codacy.com/api/api-docs#addrepository){: target="_blank"} by performing an HTTP POST request to `/repositories`, specifying the Git provider and the full path of the repository in the body of the request: